ayanatherate/dfcorrs/README.md

 ```
 cramersvcorr.cal(data, add_cols=['feature_name'])

 # added column should be present in the dataset provided
+# kindly use .astype('str') to force-convert falsely identified continuous columns (if any) before using.
 ```